 - Mix the ingredients together until well combined.
-Pour all but ½ cup of the prepared crumbs into a 8x8 glass baking dish and press down evenly to cove the bottom of the dish.
+Pour all but ½ cup of the prepared crumbs into a 8x8 glass baking dish and press down evenly to cover the bottom of the dish.
 Set the extra ½ cup of prepared crumbs aside.

-- Bake crust in the 350 degree oven for 7 minutes.
+- Bake crust in the 350-degree oven for 7 minutes.
 Let cool completely.

 - For the filling: With a hand mixer or in your stand mixer, beat the softened butter and cream cheese together until smooth, add the powdered sugar and beat until well combined.

-- Add the well drained crushed pineapple and Cool Whip.
+- Add the well-drained crushed pineapple and Cool Whip.
 Beat until combined.

 - Spread filling mixture evenly over the cooled graham cracker crust.
 Sprinkle the ½ cup of reserved graham cracker mixture over the top of the filling.
 Cover and refrigerate for at least 3-4 hours before serving.